Game Connectivity and Adaptive Dynamics: Implications for adaptive dynamics in games

 \subsection{The possibility of convergence to a pure Nash equilibrium}

 As mentioned in the introduction, the following impossibility result is well-known.

 \begin{theorem*}[\citealp*{hart2006stochastic,jaggard2014self}] For all $n\geq 3$ and $\mbf{k}\in \N^n$ with $k_i\geq 2$ for all $i$ (or $k_i\geq 3$ for all $i$ if $n=3$), there is no simple dynamic on $\cG(n,\mbf{k})$ for which play converges almost surely to a pure Nash equilibrium in every game in $\cG(n,\mbf{k})$ that has one. \end{theorem*} Observe that the impossibility applies to games of almost any size, including games with many players.
 It is instructive to revisit a proof of this result.
 Figure \ref{fig:counter} shows the best-response graph of a game considered in \cite{hart2006stochastic}.
 The graph's key feature is that each vertex in magenta has exactly one out-going edge.
 Any simple dynamic on this game initiated at one of the magenta vertices cannot get to any vertex other than the magenta vertices.\footnote{The reason is this.
 Take a vertex $v$ in the magenta cycle whose only outgoing edge is in direction $j$.
 By uncoupledness, changing player $j$'s preferences should not affect what $i \neq j$ does at $v$.
 So change $j$'s preferences so that $v$ becomes the unique Nash equilibrium.
 If the dynamic must converge to a pure Nash equilibrium, $i \neq j$ must not move at $v$ in this modified game.
 But this implies that $i\neq j$ must not move at $v$ in the original game either.} In particular, any simple dynamic initiated at one of the magenta vertices cannot reach the pure Nash equilibrium.
-A game with a feature like this one can be embedded into a larger game, whether in terms of the number of players or the number of actions.
+A game with a feature like this one can be embedded into a larger game, whether in terms of the number of players or the number of actions.\footnote{Best-response graphs with features like the one shown in Figure \ref{fig:counter} are rare.
+In a typical game, a vertex winning all but one of its lines is very rare when the number of lines is large, and it is exponentially unlikely that there two such vertices connected by an edge.}

 In contrast with the above impossibility result, we show below that if $n$ grows (much more quickly than $\max_i k_i$), there is a simple dynamic on $\cG(n,\mbf{k})$ that converges almost surely to a pure Nash equilibrium on all but a vanishingly small fraction of generic games in the class that have one.